secretlycarl/onboarderr/README.md

 Some improvements I might work on after publishing the initial version -

 - Improve layout, make more modern/adaptive, especially on mobile.
 My CSS implementation of mobile device detection, and how it changes elements for mobile, is crude at the moment.
-- Better library image handling (currently pulls 25 random posters for each category on startup, i like this personally but maybe it could be changed to grab a new set on an interval)
-- Fix looping of carousels (now they just sorta reset to initial pos and keep going that way)
-- Rate limiting/better site security
 - More languages, maybe language dropdown on setup to switch all body text contents

 # Thank You!